 In my dish, I top the whipped feta with slow-roasted cherry tomatoes and garlic, which bring a beautiful contrast of sweetness and that lovely caramelised acidity.
 You can taste a hint of cinnamon and cumin seeds, which adds to the whole Mediterranean flair of this recipe.
 This is a must-try feta recipe!

 👩🍳 You might also like these Mediterranean recipes: try my Spanakopita-inspired spinach feta frittata, my one-pot Spanish chicken and rice, this Persian salad, and the Greek-inspired chickpea soup.
 To start the meal, try one of these Mediterranean appetizers, and if you love feta, check out these corn fritters with whipped feta and more tasty feta cheese recipes.
 PS. if you love this dip, check out my blogging friend Ksenia’s roasted carrot dip with whipped feta and dukkah.
+Or try my buffalo chicken dip with cottage cheese, corn & cream cheese dip, my smoked salmon dip.

-How To Serve Whipped Feta
+How To Serve It

 Whipped feta is versatile and can be served as a dip, slathered on toast and sandwiches, dolloped into soups, and more.
 As an appetizer or finger food, I usually serve it with crackers or mini sourdough toasts and provide a few teaspoons on the side.

-I always recommend that my guests scoop some tomatoes and garlic along with the feta as it’s the combination of flavours that makes everyone go WOW.
+I always recommend that my guests scoop some tomatoes and garlic along with the feta as it’s the combination of flavors that makes everyone go WOW.
 As my friend said recently, ‘I love this a lot, I want to make it for Christmas’ – which is a sign this recipe belongs on the Cooked & Loved website.

 For a low-carb or grain-free version, you would serve this dip with suitable crackers or in lettuce cups.
 It could be fun on top of roasted potato chips or with grilled eggplant.